Creating rule instances

 - Instance: An instance refers to the application of a rule to a specific column in your dataset.
 It represents the evaluation of data based on the parameters you define for that column.

-In the Dataedo portal, you can select a rule, assign it to a column, and view the results for the corresponding instance.
+In Portal, you can select a rule, assign it to a column, and view the results for the corresponding instance.
 A single column can have multiple rules, but each rule must be assigned individually, as each may require different parameters.
 Additionally, you can edit or remove rules independently, providing flexibility in how they are managed.

 Creating instance entry points